Today you are frustrated.

 Wrapping up (your errors)

-1. Wrapping the ptrace error into an CopyFromProcessError, but that gives you nothing (except maybe some context, if you add some)
+, but that gives you nothing (except maybe some context, if you add some) - With

-2. With InitErrors and DumpingErrors that wrap the ptrace errors, you will still not know which section failed and why, but know if it was during init() or not.
+errors, you will still not know which section failed and why, but know if it was duringinit()

 You might add context to option 2 as well (see below on how), but each section has a variety of reasons why it could fail.
 Some unique to the section, some shared among a few, some among all of them.